 |Steps Towards the Best Breast Exam||Call Backs for Breast Exams|

-Wake Radiology recognizes the confusion that many women have about when is the right time to begin screening annually.
-At Wake Radiology, we continue to believe that high-quality annual mammography starting at age 40 remains a woman’s best chance of early detection of breast cancer and saving lives.
+Wake Radiology recognizes the confusion that many women have about when to begin breast screenings.
+We continue to believe that high-quality annual mammography starting at age 40 remains a woman’s best chance of early detection of breast cancer and saving lives.
 The following medical organizations affirm that 40 is the right age to start screenings.

 |THE EXPERTS||MINIMUM AGE TO START||FREQUENCY|

 55-Older Every 1-2yrs.

 Important facts about screening mammography starting at age 40: